codex-storage/codex-research/evaluations/sidechains.md

 For the short term it seems viable to start with a dedicated side chain for Codex, while there is no high demand yet.
 This gives us time to work on reducing the number of transactions, for instance by aggregating storage proofs.
+In the beginning the number of transactions won't be sufficient to cover the costs of running validators, so some sponsoring of validators will be required to bootstrap the chain.

 For the medium term we can consider to have multiple side chains depending on demand.
 If demand is reaching capacity of the existing side chain(s) then